ankostis/polyvers/README.rst

 Marking dependent versions across sub-projects
 ----------------------------------------------
-When bumping the version of a sub-project the `"local" part of PEP-440
+TODO: When bumping the version of a sub-project the `"local" part of PEP-440
 <https://www.python.org/dev/peps/pep-0440/#local-version-identifiers>`_
 on all other the *dependent* sub-projects in the monorepo  signify their relationship at the time of the bump.

 Lock release trains as "developmental"
 --------------------------------------
-Specific branches can be selected always to be published into *PyPi* only as `PEP-440's "Developmental" releases
+TODO: Specific branches can be selected always to be published into *PyPi* only as `PEP-440's "Developmental" releases
 <https://www.python.org/dev/peps/pep-0440/#developmental-releases>`_, meanining that
 users need ``pip install --pre`` to install from such release-trains.